nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 * g is the estimation gain (between 0 and 1)
 * F is the fraction of packets marked in current RTT.

-On receipt of an ACK with ECE bit set, the sender should respond by reducing the congestion window as follows, once for every window of data:
+For windows in which at least one ACK was received with ECE set, the sender should respond by reducing the congestion window as follows, once for every window of data:

 ::